 The best pan for mini Yorkshire pudding

-I use a mini muffin tin, you can find one you like anywhere on the internet from your favorite shopping website.
+I use a mini muffin tin, which you can easily find on any favorite online shopping site.

 Dill for flavor and garnish